What to Do About Excessive Shedding in Dogs

 Giving them regular baths and treatments

 A well-groomed dog is a happy and healthy dog, and this means you should be giving your pup baths on a regular basis.
-Use the right shampoo, but also consider shedding treatments which remove loose fur and stimulate hair follicles for new growth. you can also use special de-shedding shampoos and conditioners that contain moisturizes that hydrate the skin.
+Bathing your dog regularly helps manage shedding and keeps the coat healthy.
+Use the right shampoo, but also consider shedding treatments which remove loose fur and stimulate hair follicles for new growth.
+You can also use special de-shedding shampoos and conditioners that contain moisturizers that hydrate the skin.

 Use our store locator to find the closest Scenthound near you.